sanjsingh07/Domi-chain/docs/src/integrations/exchange.md

 ## Sending Withdrawals

-To accommodate a user's request to withdraw ANLOG, you must generate a Analog transfer transaction, and send it to the api node to be forwarded to your cluster.
+To accommodate a user's request to withdraw SOL, you must generate a Analog transfer transaction, and send it to the api node to be forwarded to your cluster.